 Hours: Tue 6-10:30pm, Wed-Sat 12-3pm & 6-10:30pm, Sun 12-5pm

 What We Like: Indian Fusion Cuisine, contemporary dining.

 6. Juliet Melbourne

-This moody underground vino basement is the ideal spot for a few adventurous drinks and delicious nibbles, easily making it one of the best restaurants in Melbourne.
+This moody underground vino basement is the ideal spot for a few adventurous drinks and delicious nibbles.
 Juliet opens just four whites and reds each night and takes a twist on your standard cocktails with a Tequila old fashioned and a cider sangria.
 Expect many more hidden surprises such as spiced mince stuffed into the olives and regular raclette and jazz nights to give you a full sensory overload.

 Hours: Fri-Sat 5:30pm-12am

 Phone: (03) 9639 4944

 What We Like: Wine bar, cocktail bar and ingredients sourced from local producers.